-3.15.85 FLAG SALUTE AND THE PLEDGE OF ALLEGIANCE
+3.15.90 FLAG SALUTE AND THE PLEDGE OF ALLEGIANCE

-Each day, school begins with a recital of the Pledge of Allegiance and a flag salute, as well as the First Philadelphia Student Pledge.
+Each day, the School day begins with a recital of the Pledge of Allegiance and a flag salute, as well as the School Student Pledge.

 - 1. Students may decline to recite the Pledge of Allegiance and may refrain from saluting the Flag on the basis of personal belief or religious convictions. - 2.
 Students who choose to refrain from such participation shall respect the rights and interests of classmates who do wish to participate.